melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-compute.md

 - savings plan (committing to compute 1 or 3 years in advance) = discounts
 - reserved instances (pay for instance configurations 1 or 3 years) = discounts

+EC2 Reserved Instances (RI) provide a significant discount (up to 72%) compared to on-demand pricing and provide a capacity reservation when used in a specific Availability Zone.
+Reserved Instances are not physical instances, but rather a billing discount applied to the use of On-Demand Instances.
+You can purchase a Reserved Instance for a one-year or three-year commitment, with the three-year commitment offering a bigger discount.
+The following types of RI are available:

+- Standard RIs: These provide the most significant discount (up to 75% off On-Demand) and are best suited for steady-state usage.
+- Convertible RIs: These provide a discount (up to 54% off On-Demand) and the capability to change the attributes of the RI as long as the exchange results in the creation of Reserved Instances of equal or greater value.
+Like Standard RIs, Convertible RIs are best suited for steady-state usage.
+- Scheduled RIs: These are available to launch within the time windows you reserve.
+This option allows you to match your capacity reservation to a predictable recurring schedule that only requires a fraction of a day, a week, or a month.

 ### Lambda

 "Functions as a service" (FaaS).
 Lambda is a "serverless" service because you can run code without configuring or managing any servers explicitely at all--you just write the code and set the trigger for when it should execute.